SumoSumir/kata-na/HLD/scenarios/telemetry_processing.md

 ## 1. Business Context

 Telemetry is the foundation of all real-time operations: fleet tracking, demand forecasting, predictive maintenance, and dynamic pricing.
-The platform must ingest, process, and store 4.3 billion events per day (50K vehicles × 1 event/sec) with low latency and high reliability.
+The platform must ingest, process, and store 7.2 million events per day (50K vehicles × 1 event/sec) with low latency and high reliability.

 **Business Impact:**
 - **Real-Time Fleet Visibility:** Track 50K vehicles in real-time